ekashida/gallery/src/gallery-pathogen-encoder/README.md

 should check the [yui3-gallery](https://github.com/yui/yui3-gallery) for the latest tag which will get you the latest version of the pathogen encoder.

+Also note that the `debug` filter will print out some useful log statements (i.e., the number of combo urls that would have been generated as well as the number of pathogen-encoded combo urls that have been generated).

 ### Steps

-There are 3 steps that need to happen in order to integrate with YUI Loader:
+There are 3 required steps for integration with YUI Loader:

 1) Deliver the module as part of the application seed